 – Occult and Mystical Fiction

-We are not a vanity press, and as such we will never ask for money from our authors up front.
-Full submission guidelines will be published when we re-open.
+We are not a vanity press, and as such we will never ask for money from our authors for editing, cover design, marketing or anything else.
+Instead, we operate on a shared royalty basis.

 We are an inclusive press, and love to hear from authors however they personally identify.
 We will never reject a manuscript based on factors such as race, gender, sexuality or disability.